foxhound87/mobx-react-matchmedia/README.md

   <Test breakpoints={breakpoints} />
 </MatchMediaProvider>

-// pass the breakpoints as props and check a if true/false
+// pass the breakpoints as props and check if true/false

 import { observer } from 'mobx-react';